Kinodynamic Task and Motion Planning using VLM-guided and Interleaved Sampling: EXPERIMENTS

 LLM$^3$ achieved average success rates of 70\% in Blocksworld and 25\% in Kitchen, but suffered timeouts at $n=4,6$ in Kitchen for all problem instances and at $n=5$ for 90\% of problem instances.
-This is mainly due to collisions when placing food blocks on the stove, as LLMs struggle to predict collision-free poses and continue to produce incorrect outputs even after replanning.
-In Blocksworld, LLM$^3$’s success rate rapidly decreased at $n=6$ because, as the number of blocks increased, the model more frequently predicted misordered stacking sequences, resulting in an average of 42 backtrack trials at $n=6$.
+In Blocksworld, the success rate drops at $n=6$, where the LLM increasingly predicts misordered stacking sequences, resulting in an average of 42 backtrack trials.
+In Kitchen, failures arise from collisions when placing food blocks on the stove, as LLMs struggle to predict collision-free poses and often continue producing infeasible continuous action parameters outputs even after replanning.

+The comparison with the baselines clarifies the role of each component in our pipeline.
+The discrete state graph generated by the top-$k$ planner explicitly bounds the symbolic search space, preventing the planning-time explosion caused by uncontrolled search space growth observed in PDDLStream.
+Moreover, hybrid state tree expansion with motion planning and physics-based rollout grounds each action in geometric and dynamic feasibility, mitigating the geometric reasoning limitations of purely LLM-based TAMP planners.

-{\bf Ablation Study:} We conducted an ablation study to evaluate the effectiveness of VLM-guided backtracking.
-As shown in Table~\ref{tab:table1}, our method with VLM-guided backtracking achieved 23.33\% and 8.57\% increased average success rates in Blocksworld and Kitchen, respectively, compared to the version without VLM guidance.
-The planning time showed no significant difference between the two settings.
+{\bf Ablation Study of VLM-guided Backtracking:} We conducted an ablation study to evaluate the effectiveness of VLM-guided backtracking.
+As shown in Table~\ref{tab:table1}, our method with VLM-guided backtracking achieved 23.33\% and 8.57\% increases in average success rates in Blocksworld and Kitchen, respectively, compared to the version without VLM guidance.
 This is because VLMs leverage commonsense knowledge and visual reasoning to identify the cause of failure in the current state and backtrack to a feasible node within one or two attempts.
 In contrast, without VLM-guided backtracking, the planner often repeatedly attempted backtracking until reaching a timeout.
+While incorporating VLM-guided backtracking slightly increased planning time due to additional VLM calls, the overall difference was marginal.

-{\bf Large Task Space vs. Large Motion Space:} Blocksworld exemplifies a \textit{large task space}, as its complexity arises from the high branching factor induced by arbitrary stacking relations and discrete actions such as \texttt{stack} and \texttt{unstack} \cite{khodeir2023learning, lagriffoul2018platform}.
-By contrast, the Kitchen domain is characterized by a \textit{large motion space}, where tight manipulation constraints make it challenging to grasp food objects in clutter due to distractors and to place multiple items on the stove or sink without collisions \cite{ren2024extended, lagriffoul2018platform}.
+{\bf Large Task Space vs. Large Motion Space:} Blocksworld exemplifies a \textit{large task space}, as its complexity arises from the high branching factor induced by arbitrary block stacking configurations and discrete actions such as \texttt{stack} and \texttt{unstack} \cite{khodeir2023learning, lagriffoul2018platform}.
+By contrast, the Kitchen domain is characterized by a \textit{large motion space}, where tight manipulation constraints make it challenging to grasp food objects in cluttered environments with distractors and to place multiple items on the stove or sink without collisions \cite{ren2024extended, lagriffoul2018platform}.